Club Orient St Martin, French West Indies

 ▲ The island’s beaches are still some of the best to choose from in the Caribbean, if not the world.
 Orient Beach is one of the best.

 ▲ Best shopping is in Philipsburg on the Dutch side, 5 miles south of Club Orient.

 You will find both families with kids and adult singles and couples all over the island at resorts everywhere including Club Orient.
 Families are usually the exception during high season (winter) but lots more prevalent during the summer and fall.
 When the cruise ships are in town, avoid the crowds downtown…half of them seem to congregate at Orient Beach to watch you!
 The nude beaches are mostly adults with every age represented there.

 Fall, winter and early spring are drier and a little cooler than the heat and humidity of summer.
 Lows run in the 70s while the highs in summer or upper 80s/low 90s.
 Winter months are milder and less humid.

 The most expensive rates and prices are from December to March.
-Other dates are lower when you will find room rates available and a discounts offered for longer stays.
-Hurricane season is late August to early October but actually can extend from June through November.
+Other dates are lower when you will find room rates available and discounts are offered for longer stays.
+Hurricane season is late August to early October but actually, can extend from June through November.

 • Build better roads through Marigot